 Krishna now enumerates the traits of those who have entered Nirvana.

-“The seers, whose evils have been destroyed, whose doubts have been cut away, whose selves are restrained, who rejoice in the welfare of all beings, attain Brahmanirvana” (5:25).
+The seers whose evils have been annihilated, whose doubts have been dispelled, whose inner being is mastered, who rejoice in the welfare of all beings, attain Brahmanirvana (5:25).

 How it is done